-As a first-time homebuyer, you’ll need to put serious time into sifting through online listings, exploring neighborhoods and visiting properties until you find a home with the right appeal; you'll also need to think about financing.
-Arguably, the most crucial part of your entire experience will be obtaining an affordable first-time homebuyer loan.
+As a first-time homebuyer, you’ll need to put time into sifting through online listings, exploring neighborhoods and visiting properties until you find a home with the right appeal.
+You'll also need to think about how you’ll afford your new home.

-Before we discuss specific programs, let’s take a second to define what exactly is a “first-time homebuyer” according to the Department of Housing and Urban Development (HUD).
-While the full definition is quite lengthy, the following criteria encompasses the majority of first-time homebuyers from a federal standpoint:
+While the full definition from the Department of Housing and Urban Development is quite lengthy, the following criteria encompasses the majority of first-time homebuyers from a federal standpoint:

-- An individual who has not held ownership in a principal residence during the three-year period ending on the date of the purchase.
+- An individual who has not owned a principal residence during the three-year period ending on the date of the purchase.

 - For couples, if one spouse is/was a homeowner but the other has not owned a home, both spouses are considered first-time homebuyers.

-As you move closer to your home purchase and even consider a reputable lender that can assist you with your mortgage needs, you’ll want to inquire into any first-time homebuyer assistance that will enhance loan eligibility and reduce rates and fees.
+As you move closer to your home purchase and even consider a reputable lender that can assist you with your mortgage needs, you’ll want to ask about first-time homebuyer assistance that will enhance loan eligibility and reduce rates and fees.
 The following popular federally backed loan programs are where to start:

 Federal Housing Authority (FHA) loans

-- Many first-time owners find FHA loans an attractive option since they are 100% backed by the federal government and come with few restrictions.
+- Many first-time owners find FHA loans an attractive option because they are backed by the federal government and come with few restrictions.

-- FHA loans typically offer applicants reduced down payments while accepting lower credit scores.
+- FHA loans typically offer applicants reduced down payment options while accepting lower credit scores.

 - Eligible first-time applicants can expect down payment options to start at 3.5% down with a minimum credit score of 580.